cf73/humanity/content/collections/pages/our-greatest-challenges.md

     content:
       -
         type: text
         text: 'Please join us.
-May we pour you a cup of tea?'
+May we pour you a cup of Ahimsa tea?'
   -
     type: paragraph
     content: